fasttime/Polytype/readme.md

 section for details.")]</sup>, Opera and in Node.js**.
 As JavaScript support in other browsers improves, Proxymi will start to run in those browsers, too.

+## Features

+* C++ style multiple inheritance
+* Works in Node.js and in most browsers
+* Zero dependencies
+* Qualified or unqualified access to all base class features
+  * constructors
+  * methods, getters and setters – both static and nonstatic
+  * value properties on base classes and base instance prototypes
+* `in`, `instanceof` and `isPrototypeOf` integration

 ## Setup Instructions

 ### In the Browser